JayWood/the-seo-framework/readme.txt

 	/
 	* New filters!
 See **Filter Notes** below.
 	* More than 150 new functions to make this plugin more maintainable.
-	* TODO The complete LD+Json output can now be disabled through a single filter.
 	* `AutoDescription_Core` class, this class replaced `AutoDescription_Init` from being the latest class.
 	* `AutoDescription_Generate_Description` class.
 	* `AutoDescription_Generate_Title` class.